 The overall health of the container plants in mitigation area DG-4C was noted as being good.
-Approximately 10 to 15 percent of all container plants were noted as showing varied levels of stress, which is the same percentage of plants that were showing stress during the previous qualitative monitoring event.
+Approximately 10 percent of all container plants were noted as showing minor levels of stress, which is approximately the same percentage of plants that were showing stress during the previous qualitative monitoring event.
 The types of stress the plants were exhibiting are the same as those described for the plants in DG-2A.
 A negligible number of container plants were noted as being missing or dead.
-Formal mortality counts were taken for DG-4C during the quantitative monitoring and will be included in the annual reporting.
-Similar to DG-4, the container planted willow species and Fremont's cottonwood were showing signs of seasonal dieback.
+Formal mortality counts were taken for DG-4C during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
+Similar to DG-4, the container planted willow species and Fremont's cottonwood were no longer showing signs of seasonal dieback.
+Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-4C mitigation area appears to have been completed successfully and the issues noted during the monitoring are not expected to have an impact on the continued growth of the plants.
 Photos 22 and 23 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-4C mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mugwort, mulefat, Canada horseweed, California poppy, telegraph weed, and stinging nettle were observed sprouting in the DG-4C mitigation area.
+Native plants such as annual bursage, mugwort, cobweb thistle, California poppy, caterpillar phacelia, California bluebells, and stinging nettle were observed sprouting in the DG-4C mitigation area.

-Nonnative weed cover in DG-4C was estimated at approximately 5 percent, which is approximately 4 percent higher than the level of nonnative cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-4C included black mustard, poison hemlock, perennial pepperweed, and white horehound.
+Nonnative weed cover in DG-4C was estimated at approximately 25 percent, which is approximately 5 percent higher than the level of nonnative cover that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-4C included black mustard, red brome, red-stemmed filaree, foxtail barley (Hordeum murinum), perennial pepperweed, white horehound, annual yellow sweetclover.